WebSpellChecker/wproofreader-ckeditor5/README.md

 WProofreader plugin for CKEditor 5
 ===================================

-The ultimate spelling and grammar checking tool for your web app.
-It provides both instant and in a dialog proofreading modes in a convenient UI.
-This package implements proofreader support for CKEditor 5.

-![WProofreader plugin for CKEditor 5 View](https://webspellchecker.com/app/images/wproofreader_plugin_for_ckeditor5.png)

 The multilingual spelling and grammar checking solution for CKEditor 5.
 It provides both instant and in dialog proofreading modes in a convenient UI.

+![WProofreader plugin for CKEditor 5 View](https://webspellchecker.com/app/images/wproofreader_plugin_for_ckeditor5.png)

 WProofreader plugin for CKEditor 5 inherits all functionality of the WProofreader component with slight adaptation to the view and features of the editor.
 For more details, visit the [WProofreader repo](https://github.com/WebSpellChecker/wproofreader) or [official web page](https://webspellchecker.com/wsc-proofreader/).

 ## Table of contents